meindonut/gaeb-parser/README.md

 `pytest`

 ## To-Dos:
-- some elements are not parsed yet, see console output
+- some minor elements are not parsed yet, see console output
-- XML export